ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_2.md

 ##### TaskRepository

 The `TaskRepository` is already implemented for this tutorial.
-Think of it as the service layer of the application.
+Think of it as the service layer of the application, which is actually just a in-memory store for your todo items.

 #### Constructor body